-3.3 Estimates of Yield
+3.3 Yield estimates and projections

-Yield estimates were determined using the simulation method described by Francis (1992) and the relative estimates of MCY, $E{CAY}$ and MAY, as given by Annala et al. (2000).
+Yield estimates were determined using the simulation method described by Francis (1992) and the relative estimates of MCY, E{CAY} and MAY, as given by Annala et al (2000).

 Yield estimates are all much lower than recent catches (Table 5).
-Estimates of current yields (MCYcurrent and CAY) lie between 16 t and 35 t; long-term yields (MCYlong-term and MAY) lie between 44 t and 67 t.
+Estimates of current yields ($MCY{current}$ and CAY) lie between 16 t and 35 t; long-term yields ($MCY{long-term}$ and MAY) lie between 44 t and 67 t.